Is India ready for cruelty-free cosmetics?

-Since April, India’s cosmetics industry has been grappling with alternative methods for testing cosmetics as animal tests have been banned.
-From November 13 onwards, imports of such products will also be rejected in India; the guide probes if the Rs 5,000-plus crore industry is ready to turn the page
+Since April, India’s cosmetics industry has been grappling with alternative methods for testing cosmetics as animal tests have been banned; the guide probes if the Rs 5,000-plus crore industry is ready to turn the page

 Animals were considered conducive for testing of cosmetic products because they are easily available, their life span is shorter and testing on them was comparatively cost-effective.
 Though not the same, animals also have a similar cell structure like that of human beings.
 It was observed that the similar effects could be obtained on human cells.

 From April 2014 there are no validated alternative testing methods and the companies are actually in a fix.

 Secondly, these tests are generally carried out on development of new cosmetic products or when some new molecule is being developed for use in cosmetics.
 So, mostly all the companies are conducting human clinical trials for new products while utilising the existing molecules, which were tested earlier.
 This has actually brought limitation to the new product development.

 Mostly, multinational companies like Hindustan Unilever, Procter & Gamble, Johnson & Johnson are carrying such tests but the small and mid-level industries are yet to start using these tests.

 There are no validated alternative methods in India because of lack of authorised validating body and sufficient research but several agencies are working towards creating these alternative methods.